Server, Data Center

-In the Eval Data macro, type the following code:
+In the Evaluate Data macro, type the following code:

-The Eval Data macro should now look like this:
+The Evaluate Data macro should now look like this:

 The Hidden Data macro is used when you want to enter data that you would rather not show to the reader of the page.

 - In the Hidden Data macro, create 2 Number Data macros and name them "discount" and "tax".